cronical/budget_dance/docs/data_files.md

 - retire_template.tsv
 - taxes_template.tsv

-The above files can be prepared from an existing worksheet with the [`dance/extract_table.py` utility](./operations.md#extract-table), or they can be created manually.
+The above files can be prepared manually or extracted from an existing worksheet with the [`dance/extract_table.py` utility](./operations.md#extract-table).

 ## Listing data files